Representative Leonela Felix

 Member, House Judiciary Committee

 Representative Felix also successfully passed bills to protect homeowners facing foreclosure and ensure bail money is returned at the completion of the case.
-She also helped secure significant funding increases for Pawtucket public schools, including multilingual learners and special education students.
+She also helped secure significant funding increases for Pawtucket public schools, including for multilingual learners and special education students.

 In 2022, she sponsored a law that stops mandatory DNA collections from participants in the state's diversion program, amending the law so that DNA would only be collected from those convicted of violent crimes.
 She also sponsored a law that enumerates penalties for the open carrying of loaded shotguns and rifles in Rhode Island, part of a package of bills aimed at gun safety.